vstfiz/practice_oops_problems/README.md

 Dynamic Binding: In Dynamic binding compiler doesn’t decide the method to be called.
 Overriding is a perfect example of dynamic binding.
 In overriding both parent and child classes have same method .

+Question-15 : What is Association?

+Solution : Association in Java is a connection or relation between two separate classes that are set up through their objects.
+Association relationship indicates how objects know each other and how they are using each other’s functionality.
+It can be one-to-one, one-to-many, many-to-one and many-to-many.

+Question-16 : What is Aggregation?

+Solution : Aggregation in Java is a relationship between two classes that is best described as a "has-a" and "whole/part" relationship.
+It is a more specialized version of the association relationship.
+The aggregate class contains a reference to another class and is said to have ownership of that class.
+Each class referenced is considered to be part-of the aggregate class.

+Question-17 : What is Composition?

+Solution : Composition is one of the fundamental concepts in object-oriented programming.
+It describes a class that references one or more objects of other classes in instance variables.
+This allows you to model a has-a association between objects.

+Question-18 : What is Dependency?

+Solution : A dependency is a relationship between two or more objects in which an object depends on the other object or objects for its implementation.
+If one of these objects change, the other object(s) can be impacted.
+The dependency relationship between two or more objects is depicted in UML using dashed arrows.
+In other words, when a dependency relationship exists between two or more objects, the object needs to know about the other object(s) which it depends on.

+Question-19 :  What is the difference between Association and Dependency?

+Solution :

+Question-20 :  What is a class?

+Solution : A class is an entity that determines how an object will behave and what the object will contain.
+In other words, it is a blueprint or a set of instruction to build a specific type of object.

+Question-21 :  What is an Object?

+Solution : An object is nothing but a self-contained component which consists of methods and properties to make a particular type of data useful.
+Object determines the behavior of the class.
+When you send a message to an object, you are asking the object to invoke or execute one of its methods.